 Another sector where finance teams can look for candidates that have strong communication skills is within education.
 Many teachers and professors are constantly challenged with being able to communicate ideas to many different minds.
 Similar to how sales reps are able to communicate ideas in a seamless manner, teachers must ensure that their students are able to comprehend the information that they are teaching.
 This skill is highly valuable in finance when concepts can be complex.

 As recent graduates enter the workforce they’ll learn the importance of soft skills and how it will eventually surpass that of technical ones.
 In the business world, there is always a sense of uncertainty.
 That is why it is important for finance teams to find candidates who are flexible and can adapt easily.
 These candidates should have an understanding of the difference between management and leadership as well as flexibility.
 All of these skill sets can be found in client services and engineering industries.
 On a daily basis, these professionals are constantly challenged with ever-changing issues and problems that they need to fix quickly.
 In the client services industry such as retail or hospitality, professionals must do their best to satisfy their customers’ needs.

 CFOs can also look for candidates who have a strong understanding of adaptability in the engineering sector.
-Similar to the client services industry, engineers needs to be able to complete very technical requests and convey these difficult concepts to executives who may not be as tech savvy.
-Finance teams can benefit greatly by adding these professionals onto their teams.
+Similar to the client services industry, engineers need to be able to complete very technical requests and convey these difficult concepts to executives who may not be as tech-savvy.
+Finance teams can benefit greatly by adding these professionals into their teams.

 In a world where competition is steadily growing, you must learn how to gain the advantage.
 Developing a well-rounded team can help you accomplish this.
 Consider looking for top-tier candidates in unlikely places.